dzauski585/dzauski585.github.io/_posts/2023-11-15-cv_or_guide.md

 ## Morning Setup

 - Normal machine check, size 8 ett for women and 8.5 for men especially if bronchial blocker is used
-- OGT, pacemaker box on top of the pyxis and check for calcium, magnesium, potassium, milrinone, and at least two albumin available in the bottom drawer.
+- OGT, pacemaker box on top of the pyxis, check for calcium, magnesium, potassium, milrinone, and at least two albumin available in the bottom drawer.
-- Arterial line set up on rolling table llido in insulin/TB syringe for pre-induction line and whatever flavor of arterial catheter you like.
+- Arterial line set up on rolling table lido in insulin/TB syringe for pre-induction line and whatever flavor of arterial catheter you like.
 Do not forget ultrasound jelly.
   - The anesthesia techs should have this mostly set up for you.
 They will set up the swan, cables, eye tegaderms, transcranial oximetry if needed, bronchoscope, etc.
 - Make sure you tell the tech your glove and gown size for the central line.
   - They will prepare your tray and have your equipment on top.